 Barreirinhas, MA 65590-000, Brazil

-It is between January and July that heavy rains add magic to the place.
-These heavy precipitation generate oases to the blue-green lagoons of fresh water, nestled between the large white sand dunes.
+It is between June and September that heavy rains add magic to the place.
+These precipitation generate oases to the blue-green lagoons of fresh water, nestled between the large white sand dunes.
 Still preserved from mass tourism, the Lençóis Maranhenses National Park is also appreciated by the air.
 A flyby in a small passenger plane offers spectacular views to the contrasts of striking colours.